 We closed the doors a month later.

 This is a common story here in the Pacific Northwest.
-A lot of promising tech startups come and go, burning through capital and never achieving growth.
+The number of SaaS companies that come and go, burning through capital and never achieving growth is astronomical.

 I remember the months leading up to getting our first paying customer.
 We had tried all kinds of things to get users into the program.